suvrasoumya/suvrasoumya.github.io/_pages/about.md

   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # true # includes a list of news items
 # selected_papers: true # includes a list of papers marked as "selected={true}"
 # social: true # includes social icons at the bottom of the page
 ---